SiniKraft/ti-nyan/README.md

 ## Skins :
 The game supports loading of optional skins.
 Some skins are already included by default in the release zip.
-You can also make your own skins with the kit included in this release zip.
+You can also make your own skins with the kit included in the release zip.

 ![List of the skins included in the game](https://github.com/SiniKraft/ti-nyan/assets/65973766/6e6f70d9-0397-4c1a-aa95-9758e203ee6f)